This policy will assist students who feel the need to completely withdraw from the University after a semester has begun but before its conclusion.

 - The date the student begins the official process mentioned below, or

 - The date the student officially notifies the institution of intent to withdraw

 If a student triggers both definitions above of official withdrawal on different dates, we will use the earlier date, unless we can document academically related activity later.
-Academically-related activity is defined as one that has been confirmed by an employee of BVU, such as taking an exam, logging into the course software, turning in a class assignment, attending a study group, etc. Occupying a room in the residence halls or eating in the cafeteria are NOT considered academically related activities and can have no bearing in withdrawal date determination.
+Academically-related activity is defined as one that has been confirmed by an employee of BVU, such as taking an exam, turning in a class assignment, attending a study group, etc. Occupying a room in the residence halls or eating in the cafeteria are NOT considered academically related activities and can have no bearing in withdrawal date determination.